-Mention Down Syndrome or spina bifida and you’ll get a of recognition from most parents.
-Concern about thes birth defects has resulted in screening procedures during pregnancy.
-But cytomegalovirus?
+Mention Down syndrome or spina bifida and you’ll get signs of alarm from most parents.
+Concern about these birth defects has resulted in screening procedures during pregnancy.
+But almost no-one thinks about cytomegalovirus (CMV)?

 The causes of CMV

-CMV has two modes: active and dormant.
+CMV has two modes: active CMV infection and dormant.
 A fresh infection is active.
-CMV may also come out of dormancy at other times—while immunity is low, for example, or during pregnancy.
+CMV may also come out of dormancy at other times—while the immune system is low, for example, or during pregnancy.

-While it’s active it’s easily spread from person to person via bodily fluids—kissing on the lips, sexual contact, sharing eating utensils or toothbrushes, wiping a child’s nose.
+While the infection is active, it’s easily spread from person to person via bodily fluids and through direct contact—intimate contact such as kissing on the lips, sexual contact, sharing eating utensils or toothbrushes, wiping a child’s nose or from a child’s saliva (such as drooling while teething).

 CMV appears to be active more often in toddlers.
 Children of this age are still learning about hygiene and usually love to be in close physical contact with their carers and playmates.
 If they’re regularly in daycare or other environments with a number of similarly aged children, CMV is easily shared among the group.